MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-7-support.md

 ## Extended availability of Version 2002

+> [!IMPORTANT]
+> Security updates for Version 2002 of Microsoft 365 Apps on Windows 7 ended on January 10, 2023.

 Version 2002 will be available until January 2023 and will receive security updates, as needed, during that time.
 For a list of security updates included in releases of Version 2002, see [Release notes for Microsoft Office security updates](/officeupdates/microsoft365-apps-security-updates).

-Versions of Semi-Annual Enterprise Channel are available usually for only 14 months, but we're making an exception for Version 2002 in order to align with the availability dates of Windows 7 ESU.
-This extended availability for Version 2002 also applies to other update channels, such as Current Channel and Semi-Annual Enterprise Channel (Preview).
+Versions of Semi-Annual Enterprise Channel are available usually for only 14 months, but we made an exception for Version 2002 in order to align with the availability dates of Windows 7 ESU.
+This extended availability for Version 2002 also applies to other update channels, such as Current Channel and Semi-Annual Enterprise Channel.

 The extended availability of Version 2002 until January 2023 applies ***only*** to devices running Windows 7.